Royal Mail: Uniform penny postage

 In December 1839, the first substantial reform started when postage rates were revised by the short-lived Uniform Fourpenny Post.

-Rowland Hill, an English teacher, inventor and social reformer, became disillusioned with the postal service, and wrote a paper proposing reforms that resulted in an approach that would go on to change not only the Royal Mail, but also be copied by postal services around world.
+Rowland Hill, an English teacher, inventor and social reformer, became disillusioned with the postal service, and wrote a paper proposing reforms that resulted in an approach that would go on to change not only the Royal Mail, but also be copied by postal services around the world.
 His proposal was refused at the first attempt, but he overcame the political obstacles, and was appointed to implement and develop his ideas.
 He realised that many small purchases would fund the organisation and implemented this by changing it from a receiver-pays to a sender-pays system.
 This was used as the model for other postal services around the world, but also spilled over to the modern-day crowd-funding approach.

 Greater changes took place when the Uniform Penny Post was introduced on 10 January 1840, whereby a single rate for delivery anywhere in Great Britain and Ireland was pre-paid by the sender.
 A few months later, to certify that postage had been paid on a letter, the sender could affix the first adhesive postage stamp, the Penny Black, which was available for use from 6 May the same year.
 Other innovations were the introduction of pre-paid William Mulready designed postal stationery letter sheets and envelopes.

 As Britain was the first country to issue prepaid postage stamps, British stamps are the only stamps that do not bear the name of the country of issue on them.

 By the late 19th century, there were between six and twelve mail deliveries per day in London, permitting correspondents to exchange multiple letters within a single day.

 The first trial of the London Pneumatic Despatch Company was made in 1863, sending mail by underground rail between postal depots.
 The Post Office began its telegraph service in 1870.